 Cross Price Elasticity of Demand Definition

-Cross Price Elasticity of Demand is referred to the percentage change in quantity demand (∆QX/QX) for a good X after a change in the price (∆PY/PY) of another good Y. In simple terms, it measures the sensitivity of demand for one quantity X when the price of related good Y is changed.
+Cross Price Elasticity of Demand measures the relationship between price a demand i.e., change in quantity demanded by one product with a change in price of the second product, where if both products are substitutes, it will show a positive cross elasticity of demand and if both are complementary goods, it would show an indirect or a negative cross elasticity of demand.
+In simple terms, it measures the sensitivity of demand for one quantity X when the price of related good Y is changed.

 Cross Price Elasticity of Demand formula

 It is calculated by dividing the percentage change in the quantity of good X by percentage change in the price of good Y which is represented mathematically as

 Further, the formula for cross-price elasticity of demand can be elaborated into

 - Q0X = Initial demanded quantity of good X,

 - Q1X = Final demanded quantity of good X,